Speak!

-Anthony Negrete (born February 24, 1987), better known by his stage names Speak! and Speakz, is an American rapper and songwriter from Los Angeles, California.
+Anthony David Negrete (born February 24, 1987), better known by his stage name SPEAK (formerly stylized as Speak!, sometimes Speakz), is an American rapper and songwriter from Los Angeles, California.
 He is known for having co-written the 2011 song "Gucci Gucci" performed by Kreayshawn and collaborating with various Odd Future members such as Mike G and Syd tha Kyd, who recorded his 2011 album Inside Out Boy.
-He is based out of Mexico City.
+He is based in Mexico City.